polish-penguin-dev/Penguins-Kindle-Wiki/Illusion-Guide.md

 # Illusion Guide

-> [!NOTE]
-> This Page Contains The (Slightly Modified) "Getting Started" Section Of The Old Wiki.
-It Teaches The Basics Of Making An IllusionGeneric Application.
+> [!NOTE] This page contains the (slightly modified) "Getting Started" section of the old wiki.
+It teaches the basics of making an IllusionGeneric application.

-# Getting Started
+# Getting started

-This Section Contains All You Need To Know About Creating Your First App.
+This section contains all you need to know about creating your first app.

 ## Contents

 - Prerequisites
-- Making An App
+- Making an app
-- Utilities & Helpers
+- Utilities & helpers
 - Config.XML
-- Illusion Generic Scriptlet
+- Illusion Generic scriptlet
 - FAQ

-> [!IMPORTANT]
+> [!IMPORTANT]\
-> You Need Prior HTML, CSS, And JS Knowledge To Continue.
+> You need prior HTML, CSS, and JS knowledge to continue.

 # Prerequisites

-- A Jailbroken Kindle That Supports Scriptlets*
+- A jailbroken Kindle that supports scriptlets\*
-- HTML, CSS, JS Knowledge
+- HTML, CSS, JS knowledge
-- Patience, Common Sense
+- Patience, common sense

-*Illusion Acts As A Scriptlet By Default.
-This Can Be Modified Into A KUAL Application If You Have Technical Knowledge.
+\*Illusion acts as a scriptlet by default.
+This can be modified into a KUAL application if you have technical knowledge.

-# Making Your App
+# Making your app

-> [!WARNING]
+> [!WARNING]\
-> Kindles Support ES5 And Semi-Modern HTML5, CSS3.
+> Kindles support ES5 and semi-modern HTML5, CSS3.

-To Begin, All You Need To Do Is Make A New Folder With A HTML, CSS, And JS File.
-For Example,
+To begin, all you need to do is make a new folder with an HTML, CSS, and JS file.
+For example,

 `hello/index.html`:

 ```html
 <!DOCTYPE html>
 <html>